thufschmitt/tix-papers/synthesis.md

-upper bound of the different alternatives); *bidirectional typing* was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in CDuce; *dynamic records* were forced on us by the insanely great flexibility that Nix designers have decided to give to their language.
+upper bound of the different alternatives); *bidirectional typing* was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in most similar type-systems; *dynamic records* were forced on us by the insanely great flexibility that Nix designers have decided to give to their language.

 Choosing an existing language also forced us to privilege practical aspects over theoretical ones − with the drawbacks and the advantages that this